We Welcome Your Application to Join Us!

-We’ll meet at the Oslo Airport before heading to our first campsite just outside the city.
+We’ll meet at the Bergen Airport before heading to our first campsite just outside of town.
 We’ll get to know one another as we learn basic camping skills, review gear, and look at the two weeks ahead of us.

 Working with professional guides, we’ll learn basic kayak paddling and safety skills.
 We’ll set off from the small Nordic village of Flåm and explore the sheer cliffs of the world-famous fjords, camping each night at sites on the water.
 We’ll learn about marine life in the area and the important role that the sea plays in Norwegian culture.
 The final leg of our kayaking trip will be through a UNESCO World Heritage Site, Nærøyfjord.

-On our last full day together, we’ll make the journey back to Oslo, where it all began.
-We’ll remember the people we met and the places we explored.
+On our last full day together, we’ll make the journey back to Bergen to clean, pack, and prepare for tomorrow’s departure.
+We will do laundry, shower, and pack up.
 Our final dinner will be full of laughter and smiles as we appreciate the friendships we made and the challenges we overcame in the Land of the Midnight Sun.